Travelling to Malaysia and looking for the ultimate family fun? Want a fun day trip from Singapore? Love Lego and water

 This is also where you will find a big stage with live shows.
 Currently it’s a Ninjago themed show with puppets.
 It’s really good!
 It only ran once a day when we were there, so make sure you get the time and turn up 🙂

-Finally, in the centre of the park, is Miniland.
+Finally, in the centre of the park is Miniland.
 This is where you will find a world created in Lego miniatures.
-At Legoland Johor Malaysia, it focuses on Malaysia and Asia and you will find Lego replicas of famous landmarks across this continent.
+At Legoland Johor Malaysia, it focuses on Malaysia and Asia and you will find Lego replicas of famous landmarks from across the continent.

 You can see the Taj Mahal, Tiananmen Square, Singapore, Angkor Wat, Kuala Lumpur International Airport and more.
 You can also read some fascinating facts like that it took over 100 people working on this Miniland from across the world a year and a half to build this miniland.
 Now, there’s a job to aim for!

-I must admit that before taking a trip to Legoland Malaysia, I thought that this would be boring.
+I must admit that before taking a trip to Legoland Malaysia, I thought that the miniland would be boring.
 But it’s really not at all, and I was really excited to get home and write this theme park Legoland review!
 The attention to detail is amazing and I could stare at some of these scenes for a long time, especially the moving parts.